 Depending on the scenarios and the active radio service, different simulations methodologies have been used, as described in the sections below.

-5.1 Simulations 1…END [TBD]
+5.1 Simulations for 86-92 GHz frequency band

+Introduction

+[TBD]

+5.1.1 Study 1 [USA]

+5.1.1.1 Simulation Methodologies

-5.1.1 EESS (passive) Dynamic Simulation Methodology
+5.1.1.1.1 EESS (passive) Dynamic Simulation Methodology

-Assessments of the aggregate RFI expected from the specific active services into EESS (passive) operating in the certain bands are achieved by dynamic simulations.
+Assessments of the aggregate RFI expected from the specific active services into EESS (passive) operating in the 86-92 GHz frequency band are achieved by dynamic simulations.
 The analysis will be conducted in which the orbit of the EESS (passive) spacecraft under investigation is dynamically simulated, retaining only the data points when the EESS (passive) sensor antenna boresight points within a defined Measurement Area of Interest (MAI), as defined in Recommendation ITU-R RS.2017.
 Calculations will be performed to determine the potential interference from each of the current active stations into the EESS (passive) sensors under study and will consider the aggregate effect from multiple active stations.
 The simulation will propagate the satellite based on its orbital parameters, and the simulation step size is selected to be an irrational number to ensure that the beam dynamics of the passive sensor do not exhibit periodic behaviour.
 At each simulation step, a snapshot of the interference scenario will be generated where the directional vectors from each active source to the EESS (passive) sensor will be computed along with the gain of the transmit and receive antennas using their respective antenna patterns.

 The interfering signal power level, I_(i,n) (W), received by a spaceborne radiometer at the n^th simulation step from the i^th active station is calculated from: